DAT4/compiler-man-1/README.md

         return null;
     }
    ```
-   The method works by first visiting the condition, and then based on the
+   The method works by first visiting the condition, and then based on the outcome of this condition, visiting p.
+Then it iterates over any possible else or else-if statements that may exist, and visits them.
+As described in more detail in the following section.

   #### Else-statement